AWS Core Specification#

 Property Type Description

 requestAlgorithmMember string Defines a top-level operation input member that is used to configure request checksum behavior.
-The input member MUST target a string shape marked with the enum trait.
+The input member MUST target an enum shape.
 Each value in the enum represents a supported checksum algorithm.
-Algorithms MUST be one of the following supported values: "CRC32C", "CRC32", "SHA1", or "SHA256".
+Algorithms MUST be one of the following supported values: "CRC64NVME", "CRC32C", "CRC32", "SHA1", or "SHA256".

 requestChecksumRequired boolean Indicates an operation requires a checksum in its HTTP request.
-By default, the checksum used for a service is an MD5 checksum passed in the Content-MD5 header.
-When the input member represented by the requestAlgorithmMember property is set, the default behavior is disabled.
+If the input member represented by``requestAlgorithmMember`` property is not set, the client uses its default algorithm.

-requestValidationModeMember string Defines a top-level operation input member used to opt-in to best-effort validation of a checksum returned in the HTTP response of the operation.
-The input member MUST target a string shape marked with the enum trait that contains the value "ENABLED".
+requestValidationModeMember string Defines a top-level operation input member used to opt-in to validation of a checksum returned in the HTTP response of the operation.
+The input member MUST target an enum shape that contains the value "ENABLED".

 The following is an example of the httpChecksum trait that defines required request checksum behavior with support for the "CRC32C", "CRC32", "SHA1", and "SHA256" algorithms and response checksum behavior with support for the "CRC32C", "CRC32", "SHA1", and "SHA256" algorithms, enabled by the validationMode member.